Ojerinde/HNGi9_BE_CSV-JSON/README.md

 ## Getting Started

 ### Pre-requisites and Local Development
-The prerequites tool for local development are:
+The prerequites tool for local development is:

  - Python